Talryn/BloodShieldTracker/README.md

 Blood Shield Tracker is an addon to track the value of the Death Knight Blood Shield.
 It can show bars for the following items:

 * The current Blood Shield value (when Blood Shield is up).
-* The estimated heal of a Death Strike or the Blood Shield value based on Resolve.
+* The estimated heal of a Death Strike or the Blood Shield value.
 * The current Power Word:Shield value on the player.
 * The current and maximum health of the player.